OpenGVLab/InternImage/README.md

 ## News

-- `Nov 18, 2022`: 🚀 InternImage-XL merged into [BEVFormer v2](https://arxiv.org/abs/2211.10439) achieves stae-of-the-art performance of `63.4 NDS` on nuScenes Camera Only.
+- `Nov 18, 2022`: 🚀 InternImage-XL merged into [BEVFormer v2](https://arxiv.org/abs/2211.10439) achieves state-of-the-art performance of `63.4 NDS` on nuScenes Camera Only.
 - `Nov 10, 2022`: 🚀🚀 InternImage-H achieves a new record `65.4 mAP` on COCO detection test-dev and `62.9 mIoU` on ADE20K, outperforming previous models by a large margin.